yamingd/NewIM/README.md

 ### Chat
 this node routes message to all those mobile client in P2P, P2G way. it uses Zookeeper to get connections on Gateway node.

+### Zookeeper
+it is a No 1 component in NewIM. it can deliver updates to clients in less than a second and support HA. so it is a Keeper.

+### Redis
+this is where message save when Gateway got those messages.

 ### Protobuf Definition
 ```